Bagdogra: Airway

 The Bagdogra International Airport (IATA: IXB, ICAO: VEBD) is located in about 16 km (9.9 mi) west of the city of Siliguri in the Darjeeling district in northern West Bengal, India.
 It is operated as a civil enclave at Air Force Station Bagdogra.
 It is the gateway airport to the hill station towns of Darjeeling, Kurseong, Mirik, and Kalimpong and the state of Sikkim, and sees thousands of tourists annually.
-Permits for Foreign tourists intending to journey to Sikkim are issued at this airport.
-And airport is a major stop in the region with flights connecting Kolkata, New Delhi, Mumbai, Bangalore, Chennai, Hyderabad, Guwahati, Paro and Bangkok.
+Permits for foreign tourists intending to journey to Sikkim are issued at this airport, and it also serves as a major hub in the region, with flights connecting to Kolkata, New Delhi, Mumbai, Bangalore, Chennai, Hyderabad, Guwahati, Paro and Bangkok.
 The airport also has regular helicopter flights to Gangtok, the capital of Sikkim.
-The central government of India conferred international airport status to the airport in 2002 with limited international operations.
+The central government of India conferred it international airport status in 2002 with limited international operations.